syncfusion-content/uwp-docs/uwp/DataGrid/Columns.md

 ### Limitations

-1. SfDataGrid has support to freeze the number of columns from the left or right.
+1. Data Grid has support to freeze the number of columns from the left or right.
 There is no support to freeze a specific column.

 ## Stacked Headers

-SfDataGrid supports additional unbound header rows known as `stacked header rows` that span across the DataGrid columns using [StackedHeaderRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.StackedHeaderRows.html).
+Data Grid supports additional unbound header rows known as `stacked header rows` that span across the Data Grid columns using [StackedHeaderRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.StackedHeaderRows.html).
 You can group one or more columns under each stacked header.

 Each [StackedHeaderRow](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.StackedHeaderRow.html) contains the [StackedColumns](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.StackedHeaderRow.html#Syncfusion_UI_Xaml_Grid_StackedHeaderRow_StackedColumns) where each [StackedColumn](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.StackedColumn.html) contains a number of child columns. `StackedColumn.ChildColumns` property returns the columns which are grouped under the stacked header row.
 The `StackedColumn.MappingName` is a unique name used for mapping a specific child columns grouped under the same stacked header row whereas, the `StackedColumn.HeaderText` returns the text that displays in stacked header row.